-- Support an environment that fosters rare disease innovation in Europe: the EU needs to strengthen its OMP R&D ecosystem by focusing on supporting the pre-clinical and clinical research into OMPs, building on existing initiatives such as the European Joint Programme on Rare Diseases, the European Reference Networks (ERNs) and the emerging European Health Data Space. - Create a broad rare disease unmet need framework that attracts developers to underserved areas: rather than defining unmet need in the OMP Regulation, we call for a broad, criteria-based approach to orphan drug designation (ODD) and incentives that goes beyond the absence of any approved therapeutic option.
-To ensure predictability and stability of the system, the current prevalence threshold (5 in 10000 people) should remain the main ODD criterion. - Increase stability and predictability of the OMP regulatory system and alignment of evidentiary requirements across the medicine lifecycle: a vital precondition to ensure continued investment in OMP R&D. The concept of Significant Benefit plays a pivotal role in this respect and should remain a corner stone of the OMP Regulation and serve as a building block for P&R processes at Member States level. - Develop a thoughtfully calibrated incentive design: modulating market exclusivity alone will not suffice, especially if it only consists of a reduction of the current exclusivity period.
-While market exclusivity should remain the main tool of the OMP Regulation, additional rewards need to be carefully designed to incentivise OMP developers to go into areas where standard innovation models alone might not be effective.
+Support an environment that fosters rare disease innovation in Europe: the EU needs to strengthen its OMP R&D ecosystem by focusing on supporting the pre-clinical and clinical research into OMPs, building on existing initiatives such as the European Joint Programme on Rare Diseases, the European Reference Networks (ERNs) and the emerging European

+Create a broad rare disease unmet need framework that attracts developers to underserved areas: rather than defining unmet need in the OMP Regulation, we call for a broad, criteria-based approach to orphan drug designation (ODD) and incentives that goes beyond the absence of any approved therapeutic option.
+To ensure predictability and stability of the system, the current prevalence threshold (5 in 10000 people) should remain the main ODD criterion a vital precondition to ensure continued investment in OMP R&D. The concept of Significant Benefit plays a pivotal role in this respect and should remain a corner stone of the OMP Regulation and serve as a building block for P&R processes at Member States level.